top of page

 Current Community Council

-The area covered by the community council is the village of Gargunnock itself and surrounding farms and houses in the parish.
-The elections to the community council are a maximum of every 4 years and councillors are elected then, Gargunnock Community Council is entitled to have 9 community councillors.
+The area covered by the Community Council is the village of Gargunnock itself and surrounding farms and houses in the parish.
+The elections to the Community Council must be held every 4 years and Councillors are elected then.

 Community Council Contacts:

-Vice-Chair
+(Vacant) Vice-Chair

 Christine Phillips Secretary